Building a voice interface for a spoken word platform

 The App helped Luminary acquire hundreds of new subscribers within the first few hours of being live.
 It was therefore picked up by media outlets, and featured by Amazon.

-Stakes were at an all time high when we were hired.
-Luminary needed to prove they we're worth their cost.
+Hard headlines rolled... and stakes were at an all time high.
+Luminary needed to prove their subscription value.

-We were asked to take them "everywhere" from smart-headphones, the car, to home echo devices.
-Make Luminary ubiquitous.
+We were asked to take Luminary everywhere.
+From smart-headphones, the car, to home echo devices.

 Summer 2019, NY and Chicago

 Designing the Process